 Our pride dynamic was extremely volatile and was heavily triggered when in holding and shift doors were opening and closing.
-This caused us to be unable to separate lions for training and we did not have enough staff or space to train all of the lions at once.
+This caused us to be unable to separate lions for training.
+We did not have enough staff or space to train all of the lions at once.
 As a team we decided to step back from their training and allow them to form a positive social grouping.
-Eventually management made the final decision to permanently separate the three and the cubs would rotate between our male and the two females.
+Eventually management made the final decision to permanently separate the three.
+The cubs would rotate between our male and the two females.
 After a short time even our cubs were no longer able to spend time with the adult girls.
 After this final separation our training really started.

-One thing we noticed Neema really likes to do is to pull out enrichment items that are sunken into the pool.
-Some of these items are heavy on their own but adding in that fact they are water logged, Neema showed persistence and determination to drag the item out of the pool.
+One thing we noticed Neema really likes to do is to pull enrichment items out of the pool.
+Some of these items are heavy on their own.
+Add in that fact they are water logged, they were heavy.
+Neema showed persistence and determination to drag the item out of the pool.
 There are times we noted her spending over an hour “bear hugging” an item on the edge of the pool.
 While her weight was not drastically decreasing we observed her muscle tone was getting better.

 Fast forward to May and our weekend schedules changed and I was finally working on whole prey days.
 Our whole prey is either rabbits or chickens (with or without feathers).
 The first time of trying this technique I used a rabbit leg to bait her into the “Up” position.
 At the same time my coworker was waiting with the rest of the rabbit behind her back.
 I held the rabbit leg up as high as I could.

 Fast forward to a little over a month ago, I was in the middle of a training session (on a non-whole prey day) and realized I have yet to ask for the “Up” with just regular training meat.
 The worst that could happen is she would tuck the paw in and I would just move on to other behaviors and ignore it.
 I went for it anyway.
-I cued “Up” and she went into the correct position with both paws on the fence with her head positioned in the middle.
+After I cued “Up” and she went into the correct position with both paws on the fence with her head positioned in the middle.
 I was beyond excited and dumped the rest of her training meat into the feed chute.
 From that point on I continued to ask for the “Up” throughout my sessions and , knock on wood, she has yet to tuck that paw under.

 Looking back at this whole process I realized that even though it was me physically reshaping this behavior it very much was a team effort.
 Getting great feedback from others in the field, to constantly brainstorming ideas with my teammates, to trying and failing on a lot of those ideas, and to now the final product.
 Aside from accomplishing my goal, I was even more excited to pass that behavior back to my teammates to also work during their sessions with her and she is continuing to do well with the behavior.